biradon/biradon.github.io/content/beyond-code.md

 ### Craving Public Speaking 🎙
-When I was a child, I can't even count how many **TED Talks** I watched.
+When I was a child, I can't even count how many **TED Talks** videos I watched.
 At that time, I didn’t fully understand what the speakers were talking about, but the impression they left was unforgettable.
 All I could see was how cool and confident they seemed.
 From that moment, I decided that one day I would become a presenter—a public speaker.

 To pursue this dream, I participated in as many presentation and speech contests as I could during my school and college years.
 Below are the results of my journey so far:

-- Japanese Speaker Forum - 1st Prize 🏆
+- Japanese Speaker Forum - **1st Prize** 🏆
-- Music Video Competition - Our School - 1st Prize 🏆
+- Music Video Competition - **1st Prize** 🏆
-- Hosei Speech Contest 2017 - 1st Prize 🏆
+- Hosei Speech Contest 2017 - **1st Prize** 🏆
-- Kakei Speech Contest 2018 - Top 10 🏅
+- Kakei Speech Contest 2018 - **Top 10** 🏅
-- South University Speech Contest 2019 - 3rd Prize 🥉
+- South University Speech Contest 2019 - **3rd Prize** 🥉